 General admission covers our permanent collection and non-ticketed special exhibitions.
-We also offer a variety of programs that are free after admission including docent tours, our mobile app, ArtStops, Family Drop-in Days, and more.
+We also offer a variety things including free our mobile app and virtual programming.

 Do you have a store?

 The Museum Store stocks San Diego’s most comprehensive selection of art books.
-Browse the exquisite jewelry, beautiful gifts, uncommon home décor, creative toys and find the unexpected.
+Browse the exquisite jewelry, beautiful gifts, uncommon home décor, creative toys, and more to find the unexpected.
 Whether you’re looking for the perfect gift or a piece of the Museum to call your own, The Museum Store has something for everyone.
-Bibliotique is the Museum’s second store, which is located in the May S. Marcy Sculpture Court.
-Offering unique and innovative items, Bibliotique focuses on the creatively inclined with an emphasis on San Diego culture (arts and design, surf, skate and craft beer).
 Proceeds from every sale benefit the Museum’s educational and exhibition programs.

 What are the membership levels and benefits?